 Jamie started as a project to be trained for sale in early 2021.
 He is a 6 year old, beautiful Bashkir Curly horse.
 Even his eyelashes have curls!
 We sent Jamie (formerly Sunny) off for training and soon learned he had a more complicated past than we expected.
 He was treated roughly as a youngster, resulting in high reactivity and anxiety.
 We scrapped the thought of rushing him through training and brought him home to mature and develop at his own pace.
 He has a sweet temperament and a huge heart.
 Given time, he will be a wonderful riding horse in the future.
 For now he's just our sweet man.

 Daniel (Danny) has had a tough past.
-He was originally bred as a Standardbred racing horse.
+He was originally bred as a Standardbred for the race industry.
 He had a mediocre career then was sold into the Amish community of Pennsylvania as a cart horse.
 He resurfaced in early 2021 at an auction to be sold for meat processing.
 He had a ruptured sinus infection, was covered in harness sores and injuries and was emaciated.
 He was rescued by the organization New Start Standardbreds and shortly after found his home with us.
 He is a sweet, quiet gentleman.
 At 18, he is still pretty youthful, but his hard life has taken its toll.
 He now spends his days in retirement, eating plentiful hay and feeling safe and loved.

 Amy is a 7 year old miniature horse.
 She is gentle and kind, and always up for a makeover!
 She loves children and is working on her skills as a riding pony for our littlest riders.
 Amy will do anything for treats, so it's important that she get lots of physical activity.
 Our campers and children's programs love supporting Amy's exercising goals by taking her for walks and gentle riding.